-Swimming pools are an important value-addition to any property.
-Plus, the fun of having your own private pool when you desperately need some respite from the scorching heat of the summer is the dream of many people.
-Swimming pools add a focal point in your backyard around which you can entertain as well as enjoy.
+Swimming pools are an excellent value-addition to any property.
+Plus, the fun of having a private pool when you desperately need some respite from the scorching heat of the summer is the dream of many people.
+Swimming pools add a focal point in your backyard, where you can entertain friends and family or relax and enjoy.

-Building and installing a pool doesn’t come cheaply and it would be a significant investment for most homeowners, so it is necessary that you are well aware of the various costs of building and installing a pool along with the periodic maintenance charges that you will end up paying.
-Pools come in various shapes, sizes, and types and hence, the cost of building a pool depends on what kind of pool you want to have.
+Building and installing a pool involves a significant investment for most homeowners.
+It helps to be well aware of the various costs of building and installing a pool along with the periodic maintenance charges.
+Since, they come in various shapes, sizes, and types, the cost of building a pool depends on what kind of pool you want to have.

 - Above-Ground Pools

 - In-Ground Pools